csabapalfi/TrayPingApp/README.md

 ## What's missing?

-* any sort of configurability (host, ping interval)
+* any sort of configurability (host, ping interval, timeout)
-* open menu on right click not just left click
-* reduce app size
-* retina tray icon, app icons
-* add /Applications shortcut to dmg
+* use .dmg and add /Applications shortcut for easier install